 Ingredients

-- 1 15.25 oz French vanilla or Butter cake mix plus ingredients to prepare
+• 1 15.25 oz box French vanilla or Butter cake mix plus ingredients to prepare

-- 2 3.4 oz coconut cream instant pudding mix
+• 2 3.4 oz boxes coconut cream instant pudding mix

 Instructions

-- Prepare the cake mix according to the directions on the box in a 13 x 9 inch baking pan.
-[Tip: If using a box mix, use the pineapple juice from the crushed pineapple adding water until the total amount called for on the package is met.]
+• Prepare the cake mix according to the directions on the box in a 13×9 inch baking pan.
+Use the amounts of water, oil and eggs on the package.
 Bake according to directions.

-- Remove the cake from the oven and use the handle of a wooden spoon or similar to poke holes over the entire cake.
+• Remove the cake from the oven and use the handle of a wooden spoon to immediately poke holes over the entire cake.
 The holes need to be fairly large.

-- Use a hand mixer and whip together both packages of pudding with 4 cups of cold half & half.
+• Filling: Use a hand mixer and whip together both packages of pudding with 4 cups of cold half and half.
 Whip until the pudding begins to slightly thicken but is still pourable.

-- Mix 1 cup pudding with the crushed pineapple.
+• Mix 1 cup of pudding mixture with the crushed pineapple in a small bowl.
 Pour this over the cake and spread into the holes while the cake is still hot.

-- Immediately spread the remaining pudding on top.
-Place into the refrigerator and cool to the touch then frost with whipped topping.
+• Immediately spread the remaining pudding mixture on top.
+Place into the refrigerator and cool then frost the top with whipped topping.

-- Sprinkle with macadamia nuts and flaked coconut.
-Store chilled.
+• Sprinkle with macadamia nuts and flaked coconut to garnish.

 Notes

-To toast the nuts: Preheat the oven to 350°F and spread the nuts in a single layer on a baking sheet.
-Toast in the oven for 6-8 minutes.
+• To toast the macadamia nuts: Preheat the oven to 350°F and spread the nuts in a single layer on a baking sheet.
+Toast in the oven for 6-8 minutes or just until lightly golden and fragrant.
 Cool completely before using.

 Nutrition